john-afolabi/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM, Document Object Model is a treelike structure which is a representation of all the html elements on a webpage.

 2. What is an event?

+An event is an action performed on a webpage.

 3. What is an event listener?

+An event listener is a method the listens for actions performed on a webpage.

 4. Why would we convert a NodeList into an Array?

+We convert nodelist and HTMLCollection into an Array so we can make use of the Array methods.

 5. What is a component?

+A component is a small reusable piece of functional code.

 ### Git Set up